-WTCI-PBS has announced the judges for its annual PBS Kids Go!
-Writers Contest.
-Designed to promote the advancement of children’s literacy skills through hands-on, active learning, the contest encourages children in grades kindergarten through third to celebrate creativity by submitting their own original stories and illustrations.
+WTCI-PBS announces its annual PBS KIDS GO!
+Writers Contest, designed to promote the advancement of children’s literacy skills through hands-on, active learning.
+The contest, made possible in part by local financial support from Blood Assurance, GPS, Comcast, Hamico, Lawson Electric, McCallie, Promise Pediatrics and St. Nicholas School, encourages children in grades Kindergarten through third to celebrate creativity by submitting their own original stories and illustrations.

 National winners receive prizes, including tablets, e-readers and MP3 players.
-Highlights for Children has joined the contest as a new promotional partner and all participants will have the option to receive a print or digital version of Highlights magazine.
-Local winner, Hannah Grace Hammontree won the national prize in 2012 for the kindergarten category.
+Highlights for Children has joined the Contest as a new promotional partner and all participants will have the option to receive a print or digital version of Highlights magazine.